17 Worst Thanksgiving Sides Ever Created

 Adding extra sugar to nature’s candy is blasphemous when it results in this syrupy mess.
 This sad excuse for a Thanksgiving side dish also eats up extra time, as you have to cook the potatoes first before “caramelizing” them in a puzzling mixture of brown sugar and orange juice.
 Just serve your baked potatoes and be done with it.

 Yup, we said it.
 Whoever thought to match frozen green beans with canned cream of mushroom soup must have been off their rocker.
 Adding canned fried onions doesn’t help its case, either.
 If you’re going to include this dish, do it right and use entirely fresh ingredients.
 Too much work?
 We thought so.
 Leave this off your table and sauté fresh haricot verts instead.

 Sorry not sorry that this comfort food darling isn’t the best match for Thanksgiving.
 While the jury’s still out on its pairing with turkey (we’re not huge fans), it’s also completely unnecessary with all of the other carb-loading you’ll be doing all day (looking at you, stuffing, mashed potatoes, dinner rolls, and pie).

-While some swear by a second protein on Thanksgiving, this is simply turkey’s day to shine.
-No butt’s about it.
+While some swear by a second protein on Thanksgiving, this is simply turkey’s day to shine, no buts about it.
 Ditch the hog and stick to the traditional bird or go home.
 I mean come on—there isn’t even any tryptophan to blame your self-induced food coma on.
 Pass!

 Sure, your bird looks pretty legit packed with sausage stuffing but the result is a soft, soppy blob of too-wet bread and crunchy celery.
 Opt to make the perfect stuffing with the stovetop method and finish it in the oven for peak crispness that will soak up all that gravy goodness and turkey au jus on your plate.